yuchen-w/EE3-PSDTR/README.md

 EE3 RTDSP
 =============

-Repository for the RTDSP coursework
+Repository for the final part of the RTDSP coursework